 Now, we’ve taken a proactive approach to ensure the sustainability of OffWhite and re-engage our markets by configuring our company for the future.
-With another year almost under our belts, we’ve continued the work on our business development program by adding a new President of Strategic Partnerships, Jason Thompson.
-Our core team remains in place, but adding Jason as an experienced point person will help guide our clients and us to growth and success in the new year.
+With another year almost under our belts, we’ve continued the work on our business development program and staying up to date with new and emerging marketing tech.

-Below, Jason and Bill White, CEO, respond to some questions on what’s new for OffWhite in the coming year as well as common challenges faced by B2B marketing professionals, and their solutions.
+Below Bill White, CEO, responds to some questions on what’s new for OffWhite in the coming year as well as common challenges faced by B2B marketing professionals, and their solutions.